MathiasRenner/bitleaf-blog/_posts/2017-08-19-new-tool-add-timestamps-enhances-everyday-productivity.md

 <ul>
  	<li><strong>They easily communicate how old the information in the containing file is – in an easy to grasp manner</strong>, without having to take a look at the timestamp column in your file manager.
 That often requires to scroll to the right.</li>
  	<li><strong>They are transparent to any IT system:</strong> If you share the file via email, hard drive or the cloud, the timestamp in the filename will show up and persist in <strong>any</strong> IT system.
 However, if you open it in the web interface of a cloud service (e.g. Dropbox, Nextcloud etc.) or on another operating system, sometimes the timestamp shown there either changed, is displayed in a different format or is not displayed at all.
 The timestamps in the file name and its format persists.
 They persist also if you move the file or restore a file from a backup, sometimes the timestamp of the file ("last modified") changes.
-If you think of images you took some years ago, they won't appear in your software as taken some years ago, but taken today.
+If you think of images you took some years ago, they won't appear in your photo software as taken some years ago, but taken today.
 This happend to me a few times – annoying.</li>
 </ul>
 Of course, timestamps are not useful for all type of files.
 Files that are changed very often rather should go with a version control system or document management system etc.
 Roughly, I recommend timestamps in file names for archived files (images, videos etc.) or files that are updated and shared just a few times.